microsoft/react-native-winrt/samples/RNWinRTTestApp/README.md

 3. Run `npm install` from this directory.
 4. Open the solution file [`\windows\RNWinRTTestApp.sln`](./windows/RNWinRTTestApp.sln) in Visual Studio.
 5. Build the solution.
-6. If running Debug: Run `yarn start` in the command prompt from this directory.
+6. Run `yarn start` in the command prompt from this directory.
 7. F5 deploy the sample app (*RNWinRTTestApp*).